hapax/hapax.github.io/assets/chandra.md

 	</figure>

-We can generalise this to higher-dimensional donuts, but three dimensions will be sufficient for our purposes.
+We can generalise this to higher-dimensional donuts, but three dimensions will be sufficient for our purposes!

 ---